Brightspace/test-reporting-node/README.md

 * `reportConfigurationPath`: path to the D2L test reporting configuration file for mapping test type, experience and tool to test code.
 Not required.
   Defaults to `./d2l-test-reporting.config.json`.

+#### Custom Reporters

+If your test framework isn't supported by the built-in reporters, you can build your own using the `ReportBuilder` class.

+See the [ReportBuilder Guide](./docs/report-builder-guide.md) for a complete walkthrough of creating a custom reporter for any test framework.

 ### Configuration